top of page

 A health and safety committee has no “authority”

 The Health and Safety Committee has the power to make recommendations to Management, however, the committee does not have the “authority” to implement those recommendations.
 Senior management make the decisions.
+Management of the workplace is the duty of the PCBU and business owners and company directors to ensure.

 Section 77 of the WHS Act clearly outlines functions of a health and safety committee, i.e.,